Xiaofeng-Tan/MGBOD/README.md

         \end{aligned}
 \end{equation}
 $$
-The results indicate that the proposed multiple-view method introduces an additional cost of $\log |U|$ times compared to the single view methods.
-However, it is evident in the theory and experiments that this extra cost is relatively small.
+The results indicate that the proposed multiple-view method introduces an additional cost that scales as $\log |U|$ compared to single-view methods.
+However, both theoretical analysis and experimental results demonstrate that this additional cost is relatively minor.